 5. Do showering or bathing at night.

-It's amazing how much freer your mornings will be when you don't have to struggle with your five year old to get their hair washed!
-Build this into their nightly routine instead of morning and see if it makes an impact.
+It's amazing how much freer your mornings will be when you don't have to struggle with your five-year-old to get his or her hair washed!
+Build this into your nightly routine instead of morning and see if it makes an impact.

 6. Have a special place where you put your essentials.